truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 var childInstanceId = $scope.getChildren()[0].scope().getInstanceId();
 ```
 ###_theView_  ![Property][prop]
 The unique template element (JQuery) for a webble, in order to get access to the inner scope of self or another Webble mainly for performing Jquery operations.

+####theView

+* **Returns:**
+    * (JQuery Element) Pointer to the Webble View Element in the DOM

 ```JavaScript
 // Get accesss to a inner JQuery element of the Webble using theView var innerElement = $scope.theView.parent().find("#MyInnerElement");